mediar-ai/screenpipe/README.md

 Would love this product with an amazing UI and simple to use like Rewind?
 [Pay once, use forever, 50% off now](https://buy.stripe.com/5kA6p7gSG3NwesweV0):

-- Refunded anytime you want (just dm me on x.com/@louis030195)
+- Refunded anytime you want (just dm me on x.com/@louis030195).
-- 50% off the Linux/Mac/Windows version that will allow you to use this daily, in addition to support the development.
+- 50% off the Linux/Mac/Windows version.

 ## Screen to action using LLMs
 Here's an example of server-side code written in TypeScript that takes the streamed data from ScreenPipe and uses a Large Language Model like OpenAI's to process text and images for analyzing sales conversations: